rdyro/rdyro.github.io/content/articles/automatic_grader/main.md

 <img src="../../../assets/images/downstream_language_model.svg" style="width:80%;max-width:800px" />
 <br>
 <p align="left">
-Fig: An pre-trained embedding model followed by a downstream model is a common approach to solving natural language processing tasks.
+Fig: A pre-trained embedding model followed by a downstream model is a common approach to solving natural language processing tasks.
 </p>
 </p>

-Modern embedding model often use the transformer architecture.
+Modern embedding models often use the transformer architecture.
 Because most transformers are designed to work on real-valued vector representation of words, the integer output of the tokenizer is often first passed through an *embedding layer* which simply projects an integer index into a random (but potentially